You have heard about inbound marketing but the thing is:

 A call to action (CTA) is the action you want people to take once they see your message.
 It can be anything from signing up to a mailing list to purchasing a product.

-A CTA is often a button which reminds or compels a visitor to take an action.
+A CTA is often a button that reminds or compels a visitor to take action.

-- Relevancy to target persona: who are you targeting?
+- Relevance to target persona: who are you targeting?

 - Placement – Placing your CTA above the fold and below the fold will maximize its visibility.